percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

     --innodb-read-io-threads
     --innodb-write-io-threads

+.. option:: --innodb-undo-directory=name

+   Directory where undo tablespace files live, this path can be absolute.

+.. option:: --innodb-undo-tablespaces=#

+   Number of undo tablespaces to use.

 .. option:: --keyring-file-data=FILENAME

    The path to the keyring file.
 Combine this option with :option:`xtrabackup --xtrabackup-plugin-dir`.

+.. option:: --kill-long-queries-timeout=#

+   This option specifies the number of seconds |program| waits between starting FLUSH TABLES WITH READ LOCK and killing those queries that block it.
+Default is 0 seconds, which means |program| will not attempt to kill any queries.

+.. option:: --kill-long-query-type=name

+   This option specifies which types of queries should be killed to unblock the global lock.
+Default is "all".

 .. option:: --lock-ddl